 The practice of sitting by the bedside of a dying friend or relative and accompanying them during the last days and hours of their life isn’t as common as it once was.
 And many of us have lost the habit, indeed, the art of doing it at all, especially when death has become so medicalised.
-That’s partly why last year The Art of Dying Well produced what it called a guide to Deathbed Etiquette for use at this most sensitive of times.
+That’s partly why the Art of Dying Well produced what it called a guide to Deathbed Etiquette for use at this most sensitive of times.

 We discussed this huge change to how we approach accompanying dying loved ones with three people with specialist knowledge and experience of end of life care.
 Dr Lynn Bassett is a retired health care chaplain, and Dr Jo Elverson and Dr Amy Gadoud, are consultants in palliative medicine.

 Q. Lynn, first of all, what’s the most important thing to take into account at the moment?

 A. (Lynn Bassett) “I think three quite simple things; the dying person, yourself, and then looking out towards friends and family.
 And I think that’s what we probably summed up in the original Deathbed Etiquette’s key points that you’ll find on this website.

 “So how can we be for them?
 Well, we need to be attentive to them, we need to be attentive to their needs.
 What they may want or not want.
 It’s very hard you know, are they are they conscious is the first question.
 If they are conscious they will have more needs than perhaps if they’re not.
 What can you do for them?
 What can you do if you’re sitting there by that bed?
 Let them sleep, because sleep is the most comfortable place they can be probably at this time.
 Maybe hold their hand – a little touch – if you think that’s right for them.”